 - A new procedural outline to improve the FY19 PNA process was finalized following a series of review meetings with senior Department of Home (DOH) and SARD officials and consultations with participatory development experts and DOH PNA facilitators.
-Based on past experience and best participatory development practices, the new guidelines focus on decentralizing needs identification and prioritization to communities at the settlement level in order to improve participation and ownership and also increase efficiency of the process. - DOH conducted PNAs at Tenzingang and Bomdila in Arunachal Pradesh, Gangtok and Ravangla in Sikkim, and Darjeeling, Kalimpong and Sonada in West Bengal.
-Project team successfully followed the new PNA procedural guidelines in Tenzingang, Ravangla and Sonada as these are proper settlements with the local Tibetan population living together in camps within a single continuous periphery.
-Challenges were faced in following the new guidelines in the other settlements.
+Based on past experience and best participatory development practices, the new guidelines focus on decentralizing needs identification and prioritization to communities at the settlement level in order to improve participation and ownership and also increase efficiency of the process. - Department of Home (DOH) conducted PNAs at Tenzingang and Bomdila in Arunachal Pradesh, Gangtok and Ravangla in Sikkim, and Darjeeling, Kalimpong, and Sonada in West Bengal.
+Project team successfully followed the new PNA procedural guidelines in Tenzingang, Ravangla and Sonada as these are proper settlements with the local Tibetans living together in camps within a single continuous periphery.